![]() |

 This animation shows how 18th-century theorists thought that binocular convergence could give a precise, trigonometric calculation of the distance of an object.

-First the eyes fix an object a mile away -- let's imagine that it is the point of a church steeple.
+First the eyes fix on an object a mile away – let's imagine that it is the point of a church steeple.
 The light rays from that point (in blue) are essentially parallel and that signals to the brain that the steeple is very far away.

 Next, an arrow approaches and the eyes converge on its tip.
 The nerves and muscles in the eyes sense the rotation in the eyesockets and somehow precisely measure two angles of rotation.